Iain Dowie: Crystal Palace

+Dowie remained at Palace in the Championship.
+Portsmouth chairman Milan Mandarić approached Palace chairman Simon Jordan to speak to Dowie, in November 2005.
+Jordan refused this approach, and for the meantime Dowie stayed.
 After losing the play-off semi final to eventual winners Watford, Dowie left Crystal Palace by "mutual consent" on 22 May 2006 following discussions with chairman Jordan.

-He had been allowed to leave without compensation being paid to Crystal Palace as he had wanted to be nearer to his family in Bolton.
+Dowie had been allowed to leave without compensation as he had stated his wish to be nearer to his family in Bolton.
 Jordan was infuriated when just eight days later, on 30 May 2006, Premier League club Charlton unveiled Dowie as their new manager.
 Jordan then issued Dowie with a writ, claiming that he had misled him about his reasons for leaving Crystal Palace.
 Dowie, however, insisted this was not the case, and was publicly backed by both Charlton Chief Executive Peter Varney, who branded the writ "a sad and pathetic publicity stunt", and chairman Richard Murray, who was adamant that his legal team could find no grounds for the writ to be upheld, and suggested that there may be more personal reasons behind the writ being issued.
 The case was heard in the London High Court in the summer of 2007, and on 14 June The Hon.
 Mr Justice Tugendhat ruled that Dowie had "deceived" Jordan and made "false representations" in conversations with Crystal Palace on 20 and 22 May, stating he had had no contact with Charlton when he had in fact spoken to them on 17 and 22 May.
 Dowie was ordered to pay Palace's legal bill, estimated at up to £400,000 and a similar amount to his own legal team in addition to compensation due to Crystal Palace.
+Dowie won the right to appeal and thus the case dragged on.
 In 2008 an out-of-court agreement between Dowie and Crystal Palace was reached "on terms acceptable to Crystal Palace Football Club".

 Charlton Athletic

-When Dowie took over at the Valley, he was given more money than any previous manager to spend on players.
+When Dowie took over at The Valley, he was given more money than any previous manager to spend on players.
 He signed Jimmy Floyd Hasselbaink, and Scott Carson on loan, but was unable to prevent the team suffering a disastrous start to the Premier League season.
 Despite this, the team reached the quarter-final of the League Cup for the first time in their history.
 However, Dowie was unable to lift the team away from the relegation zone of the Premier League and build on the success of former manager Alan Curbishley, resulting in him and the club parting company on 13 November 2006, after just 15 games in charge.

 Soon after his departure from Charlton, in December 2006, he was linked with the vacant managers job at Hull City, but he turned down the position.